IskXCr/GitHubSearchEngine/README.md

 The engine interacts with GitHub REST API to provide the service, and it relies on the `OAuthToken` provided by the end user.

+## Documentations
+You can find the related javadoc under /target/site/apidocs inside the repository.
+Or you can check [Link text Here](http://iskxcr.github.io/GitHubSearchEngine/target/site/apidocs)

 ## To register the search engine

 You need the ```OAuthToken``` to register the engine.